 Step 4: Use Plumber’s Tape 🪠

-If you’ve still got a leak with tightened fittings and new washers, the final step is to use plumber’s tape on the threads of your fittings.
+If you’ve still got a leaky toilet hose with tightened fittings and new washers, the final step is to use plumber’s tape on the threads of your fittings.
 If they haven’t been replaced in a while, threads can become so worn down that they’re actually stripped and cause a leak.

 Like step three, you’ll need to turn the water off and remove the entire line.
 This time, wrap your plumber’s tape around the threads, so you create a seal that prevents water from leaking out.

-Once you’ve done that, you can use turn the water back on and check to see if it’s still leaking.
+Once you’ve done that, turn the water back on and check to see if it’s still leaking.
 If it is, the problem may be more serious than a little cosmetic damage, and it may be time to call a professional.

 Time to Call a Plumber

 Repairing a leaking toilet supply line isn’t always as straightforward as it should be.
-Not only do you need to identify where the leak is at, but you may have to pull out the entire line to fix the issue.
+Not only do you need to identify where the leak is, but you may have to pull out the entire line to fix the issue.

 If you’re unfamiliar with plumbing issues, tampering with your toilet supply line can leave a lot of room for error – and you may want to leave the job up to a professional plumbing service.